2009–10 New Jersey Devils season

-The 2009–10 New Jersey Devils season was the 36th season for the National Hockey League franchise that was established on June 11, 1974, and 28th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.
+The 2009–10 New Jersey Devils season was the 36th season for the National Hockey League (NHL) franchise that was established on June 11, 1974, and 28th season since the franchise relocated from Colorado prior to the 1982–83 NHL season.

 Off-season

 On June 9, 2009, Brent Sutter resigned as head coach of the Devils to become the head coach of the Calgary Flames.

 At the Entry Draft, the Devils traded with the Calgary Flames to move up in the draft and chose Jacob Josefson with the 20th overall pick.

 On July 13, 2009, the Devils named Jacques Lemaire as their new head coach.
 This was Lemaire's 2nd stint with the club.
 He won the Stanley Cup as head coach of the Devils back in 1995.